The Well Being Team

 My name is Laura Marland Lord.
 I am Broadfield Community Primary School’s Children's Welfare Officer

-I have worked at Broadfield for five years, although I have worked within the Broadfield community for 11+ years, and with children and families for 20+ years.
+I have worked at Broadfield for quite a few years now, although I have worked within the Broadfield community for 11+ years, and with children and families for 20+ years.

 My role includes supporting children and families alongside our amazing wellbeing team.
-I do this in lots of different ways, from reading a basic letter to supporting with housing, employment, emotional well-being and parenting.
 My role includes signposting families to services outside of school.
 No question is a silly question and if I can’t answer it then I will always find someone who can!
-Teamwork makes the dream work and I want each and every family to reach for the stars
+Teamwork makes the dream work and I want each and every family to reach for the stars!